Why is Chefchaouen in Morocco Painted Blue?

 But why is Chefchaouen painted blue?

-Like many things from the past, nobody knows for certain why it is the way it is and Chefchaouen is no exception.
-Truth be told, nobody can say with proof why the Old Town is painted entirely blue, but there are several theories:
+Like many things from the past, nobody knows for certain why things are the way they are.
+Chefchaouen is no exception.
+Truth be told, nobody can say with proof why the Old Town is painted entirely blue.
+However, there are several theories:

 Sephardi Jewish culture